boldbi/boldbi-kubernetes/docs/microsoft-aks.md

 # Bold BI on Microsoft Azure Kubernetes Service with Istio Gateway
-If you are upgrading Bold BI to 4.1.36, please follow the steps in this [link](upgrade.md).

-For fresh installation, continue with the following steps to deploy Bold BI On-Premise in Microsoft Azure Kubernetes Service (AKS) with Istio Gateway.
+Please follow the below steps to deploy Bold BI On-Premise in Microsoft Azure Kubernetes Service (AKS) with Istio Gateway.

 1. Download the following files for Bold BI deployment in AKS: